Back in 2019…

 …ya know, a thousand years ago, a.k.a. pre-COVID…

-It kinda seems that “everyone” suddenly discovered Freddie Mercury & Queen when the movie “Bohemian Rhapsody” hit the big screen.
+…it kinda seemed like the whole world suddenly discovered Freddie Mercury & Queen when the smash hit movie “Bohemian Rhapsody” came to the big screen.

-I can certainly understand that as they hadn’t really performed since the late ‘80s.
+I can certainly understand that phenomenon as he hadn’t really performed since the late ‘80s.

-My personal experience with Freddie & Queen (other than constantly listening to their music) was in late 1977 at their sold-out concert at Madison Square Garden in New York City.
+My personal experience with Freddie & Queen (other than constantly listening to their music) occurred in late 1977 at their sold-out concert at Madison Square Garden in New York City.

-The whole city was pretty buzzed as the Yankees had just beaten the LA Dodgers in the World Series…you remember Reggie Jackson’s historic 3 home runs on 3 consecutive pitches in Game 6, right?
+The whole city was already pretty buzzed as the Yankees had just beaten the LA Dodgers in the World Series.
+Surely you’ve heard of (or seen) Reggie Jackson’s dramatic 3 home runs on 3 consecutive pitches in Game 6, right?

 Freddie came out singing “We Are The Champions”!!!

 The crowd went absolutely berserk!
-Way beyond crazy!
+A thousand levels beyond crazy!

-I’ve been to dozens & dozens of concerts with rabid fans (Bruce Springsteen, Rolling Stones, etc.), but I’ve never seen or heard anything close to this audience!
+Lemme tell ya, I’ve been to dozens & dozens of incredible concerts with most rabid fans alive (Bruce Springsteen, Rolling Stones, Bon Jovi, Pink Floyd, etc.) in my life…

-People just seemed to be losing their minds!
+People just seemed to be completely losing their minds!

-Beyond any doubt, it was the most memorable experience I’ve ever had at a live event, be it a concert, sporting event or ceremony!
+Beyond any doubt, it was the most memorable experience I’ve ever had at a live event, regardless of who was playing, where I was sitting & what was happening!